Prime and polynomial distances in colourings of the plane: Introduction

 \begin{theorem} Let $f(x)=a_rx^r + \cdots + a_1x+ a_0$ be a non-constant polynomial with integer coefficients and with $a_r \ge 1$.
 Then every finite colouring of the plane contains a monochromatic pair of distinct points whose distance from each other is equal to $f(n)$ for some integer $n$. \end{theorem}

-The condition that $a_n\ge 1$ is simply to exclude the degenerate case that $f(x)$ is a polynomial with only a bounded range of positive values (in which case, we can obtain a finite colouring of the plane avoiding such monochromatic pairs).
+The condition that $a_n\ge 1$ is simply to exclude the degenerate case that $f(x)$ is a polynomial with only a bounded range of positive values (in which case, we can obtain a finite colouring of the plane avoiding such monochromatic pairs by taking a product of colourings where each avoids monochromatic pairs of one given distance).

 Eggleton, Erd{\H{o}}s, and Skilton~\cite{eggleton1990colouring} also studied the prime distance graph on $\mathbb{Z}$ (or equivalently on $\mathbb{R}$, for the same reason as before).
 Here, the chromatic number is at most~$4$ since $4\mathbb{Z}$ contains no primes.
 (In fact the chromatic number is exactly~$4$, as observed in~\cite{eggleton1990colouring}.)
 The situation again is different in the plane; we show that there is no finite colouring of $\mathbb{R}^2$ avoiding monochromatic pairs of points whose distance is a prime number.